2010 Alabama gubernatorial election

 The 2010 Alabama gubernatorial election took place on November 2, 2010.
-Incumbent Republican Governor Bob Riley was term-limited and unable to seek re-election.
+Incumbent Governor Bob Riley was term-limited and unable to seek re-election.
 The party primaries were held on June 1, 2010, with a Republican runoff on July 13.
-In the general election, Republican Robert J. Bentley defeated Democrat Ron Sparks.
+In the general election, Robert J. Bentley defeated Democrat Ron Sparks.
 This was the first election in which Republicans won three consecutive gubernatorial elections in the state.
+This was also the first time since Reconstruction that a Republican carried Colbert County, Franklin County, and Lawrence County in a gubernatorial race.